MooersLab/jupyterlabcctbxsnips/README.md

 ## Quick check of the installation

-To quickly verify that PyMOL and CCTBX can be called in Jupyter from the same notebook, launch JupyterLab and open a new notebook.
+Next, verify that PyMOL and CCTBX can be called from the same notebook.
+Launch JupyterLab and open a new notebook.
 Select the appropriate kernel.
 Enter in the first cell `from pymol import cmd` and enter `Shift-Return`.
 No error message should appear.